How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 Deep cleaning rugs is all about soaking and straining them.
 Kind of like the professionals, you want to use a rug detergent or enzymatic cleaner if your pet has peed on it, and soak the rug.
 (We see you, dog moms!)

-You can lay it out on a tarp in your driveway or in your backyard to really soak it without damaging your hard floors.
+You can lay your rug flat on a tarp in your driveway or in your backyard to really soak it without damaging your hard floors.

-Then, you can use a squeegee to ring it out and hang it up on a clothesline to dry (just make sure it isn’t too damp when you hang it.
+Then, you can use a squeegee to ring it out and hang it up on a clothesline to let the rug dry (just make sure it isn’t too damp when you hang it.
 That’ll retain smells and possibly even mold).

 Removing Stains From Your Rug